 Speaking of kitty paradise, here's an amazing enclosure for felines and people alike with a pond, a waterfall, and a bridge.

-The Feline Friends Network (formerly the Stanford Cat Network has information and links on enclosures.
+The Feline Friends Network (formerly the Stanford Cat Network) has information and links on enclosures.

 Most enclosures are relatively heavy, permanent structures.
 Some, like the Feline Outdoor Fun House and Kittywalk Pet Gazebo, however, can be easily put up and taken down, similar to tents.
 They are portable and can even be transported to use while away from home.